Accelerate Biotechnological Innovations in Dairy (ABID)

 - Appropriate NDA to protect applicant Intellectual Property (IP)

-As part of this award, if selected, CDR will provide up to $200,000 in funds for pilot plant scale-up
+As part of this award, if selected, CDR will partially subsidize pilot plant scale-up

 trials.
 All companies must provide matching funds from their own sources.